Ammonoidea: Sexual dimorphism

 One feature found in shells of the modern Nautilus is the variation in the shape and size of the shell according to the sex of the animal, the shell of the male being slightly smaller and wider than that of the female.
 This sexual dimorphism is thought to be an explanation for the variation in size of certain ammonite shells of the same species, the larger shell (the macroconch) being female, and the smaller shell (the microconch) being male.
 This is thought to be because the female required a larger body size for egg production.
 A good example of this sexual variation is found in Bifericeras from the early part of the Jurassic period of Europe.

 Only recently has sexual variation in the shells of ammonites been recognized.
 The macroconch and microconch of one species were often previously mistaken for two closely related but different species occurring in the same rocks.
 However, because the dimorphic sizes are so consistently found together, they are more likely an example of sexual dimorphism within the same species.

 Whorl width in the body chamber of many groups of ammonites, as expressed by the width:diameter ratio, is another sign of dimorphism.
 This character has been used to separate "male" (Largiventer conch "L") from "female" (Leviventer conch "l").

 Variations in shape

-The majority of ammonite species feature planispiral, flat-coiled shells, but other species feature nearly straight (as in baculites) shells.
-Still other species' shells are coiled helically, similar in appearance to some gastropods (e.g., Turrilites and Bostrychoceras).
-Some species' shells are even initially uncoiled, then partially coiled, and finally straight at maturity (as in Australiceras).
-These partially uncoiled and totally uncoiled forms began to diversify mainly during the early part of the Cretaceous and are known as heteromorphs.
+The majority of ammonite species feature planispiral shells, tightly coiled in a flat plane.
+The most fundamental difference in spiral form is how strongly successive whorls expand and overlap their predecessors.
+This can be inferred by the size of the umbilicus, the sunken-in inner part of the coil, exposing older and smaller whorls.
+Evolute shells have very little overlap, a large umbilicus, and many exposed whorls.
+Involute shells have strong overlap, a small umbilicus, and only the largest and most recent whorls are exposed.
+Shell structure can be broken down further by the width of the shell, with implications for hydrodynamic efficiency.